 You will notice SMA show up as back pain, hip pain, leg pain, sciatica, tension headaches (if the neck is strained) pain in shoulders, elbows, plantar fascilitis, pinched or trapped nerves, scoliosis, poor or restricted joint movement....the list goes on.

 Likewise, trauma to the body through an accident, injury or surgical procedure will also cause SMA.

-By using somatic movement and making it part of your daily routine, the brain can re-set, remember and begin to re-connect to the contracted muscle it had forgotten about and soma gets back the freedom of movement that was lost and alleviate aches and pains.
+By using somatic movement and making it part of your daily routine, the brain can re-set, remember and begin to re-connect to these tight muscles to restore the freedom of movement that was lost and alleviate aches and pains.

 The Green Light Reflex

 The green light reflex relates to and is concerned with all the muscles of the back, from the neck down to the ankle.

 All of our muscles work synergistically so a pain in the top of the back could relate down to a problem in the knee or the hamstring.

 As you can see from the picture, everything is connected so it is important to maintain the muscle movement throughout the whole of the back.
 If one area is not moving due to stiffness or a habituated movement, such as lifting or pulling heavy objects every day, then it will cause other muscles to move less freely because the muscles are not talking to each other as efficiently any more.

 Simple green light reflex movements will help to ensure that all the muscle groups of the back of the body work together and release any contracted areas where you may over work during the day or when you are exercising, maintain healthy movement

 Back muscles and the green light reflex are often related to active personalities or lifestyles, as the body springs forward in to action, the muscles pushing you forward are your back and so they contract to make your surge forward strong.
 If this is a consistent posture of your body then naturally your brain thinks that these muscles need to stay contracted.